-I am excited to announce that I have accepted a role at Yugabyte as ‘developer evangelist’.
+I am excited to announce that I have accepted a role at Yugabyte as ‘developer advocate’.
 It’s not easy to leave the talented group of people that is Enkitec, of which many of them I call friends.
 In fact, the change is much bigger since Yugabyte is a database outside of the Oracle ecosystem, in which ecosystem there also are a lot of people that I have gotten to known and call friends.

 So why the change?
 In essence, my reasons are the same as the ones Bryn Llewellyn mentioned in his blogpost about his move, although I come from a different background being a consultant and not working for Oracle.

 You could argue that having spend investigating the inner working of the Oracle database for 20 or so years means I am discarding all this knowledge I build up.
 I don’t believe that’s true.
 Yes, I have build up a lot of knowledge about the Oracle database works, and parts of that knowledge might be known (usable?) to a small group.
 However, I am looking forward to working with software for which I can actually see how it’s made, and I don’t have to perform extensive research to figure out how it’s “probably” implemented.
 This is an important reason for me personally.
 In general I think there are much more reasons for companies for wanting to use open source software instead of proprietary, closed source software.

 Distributed architecture & distributed SQL